Sasha-VAV/Algorithms/README.md

 # AlgorithmProblems
 In this repository, you can find a solution to various tasks related to the algorithm problems of Coderun and Leetcode.
-The number in the name of a program is a number of that problem on LeetCode or Coderun.
+Naming structure: Letter + Number; For example "L2933" L - LeetCode, C - Coderun; Number 2933 stands for a number of this problem on a given website.

 Languages that I use atm
 - Python